IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 Start a Route Demo:

 - Make sure a route has been planned.
-- Open the debug menu.
+- Tap on the chevron (current position indicator).
+The `Trip Preview` panel is shown.
-- Scroll right until you find the `Navigation` tab.
+- Tap on the `Play` button in the `Trip Preview` panel to start the route demo.
-- Press `START ROUTE DEMO`.
+- You can change the vehicle speed by selecting the `1x`, `2x`, `3x` buttons.
-- Close the debug menu.
+- Tap on the chevron again to hide the `Trip Preview` panel.

 ---